 In 2016, the BOM of the school erected a beautiful ornate perimeter railing around the front of the school premises.
 This project was part funded by the Dept of Ed and has provided extra security for the school’s occupants as well as aesthetially enhancing the school environment and streetscape of the village.

-In time for the upcoming school year, 2018/2019, we have just completed work on a further extension to the school by building an extra classroom as well as 3 new SET rooms, a disabled toilet facility and some storage.
+In 2019, we completed work on a further extension to the school by building an extra classroom as well as 3 new SET rooms, a disabled toilet facility and some storage.